 Whatever diet you follow, you must remember that your body needs carbs, even if they tell you otherwise.
 This is vital in case of performing any intense exercise.
 If you strictly avoid carbs, your body will begin to break down your muscle tissue to fuel your body.

 A low-carb diet can be beneficial for your health or weight loss.
 However, it would help if you did not avoid carbs.
-Research published in The American Journal of Clinical Nutrition concluded no significant difference in fat loss and muscle retention by following a lower carb compared to a higher carb diet.
+A study in The American Journal of Clinical Nutrition found that there is not a significant difference in fat loss and muscle retention between a low-carb and a high-carb diet.

 Fats: Healthy or not?
 Blame it on Fats